matthias-mayr/skiros2_pyrobosim_lib/docs/Planning.md

 For these problems you will be editing PDDL files, for problem 1 this is [src/planning/problem1.pddl](../planning/problem1.pddl).
 The intended goal is to fetch the item `item1` from the table, which is also described in [1_Problem_1_Object_Fetch.md](1_Problem_1_Object_Fetch.md).

 If you formulate the condition and the planner is able to find a valid plan you might notice that the planner quite happily uses `Problem 1 - Fetch Item` which is explicitly written to solve this problem.

+To see if the planner is able to solve this problem without this skill you have two options:
+1) Preferred: Launch SkiROS2 without this skill by passing `load_current_problem_skill:=False` like this:
+`ros2 launch skiros2_pyrobosim_lib main.launch.py load_only_solutions:=True problem_number:=1 load_current_problem_skill:=False`

-To see if the planner is able to solve this problem without this skill you could mark it as unavailable for planning by adding `self.setAvailableForPlanning(False)` as the first line in `def createDescription(self):` in `problem_1` in [skiros2_pyrobosim_lib/problem_1_fetch_item.py](../skiros2_pyrobosim_lib/problem_1_fetch_item.py).
+2) You could mark it as unavailable for planning by adding `self.setAvailableForPlanning(False)` as the first line in `def createDescription(self):` in `problem_1` in [skiros2_pyrobosim_lib/problem_1_fetch_item.py](../skiros2_pyrobosim_lib/problem_1_fetch_item.py).
+Remember to put it back on though when looking into problems 2-4.

 ### Problem 2